 TCC 2016-A.

-my slides (combined for two papers).
+my slides (combined for two papers) at TCC 2016-A.

 Poly-Many Hardcore Bits for Any One-Way Function and a Framework for Differing-Inputs Obfuscation